Kadazan people: Background and origin

-Their first encounter with the British was in the late 19th century, and the animist-pagan Kadazans were among the earliest North Bornean indigenous ethnic groups to be exposed to Christian missionary schools throughout the British rule, the first interaction being within the Putatan River.
-English historian, novelist, and travel writer Owen Rutter wrote in 1922 that the indigenous people residing in Papar, Penampang, and Membakut preferred to call themselves "Kadazan" and be distinguished from the Dusuns, although administratively at the time all Kadazans were categorised as Dusuns by the British.
-It was through the establishment of the Kadazan Society of Penampang throughout the administration of the Crown Colony of North Borneo in 1953 that this terminology was corrected and replaced by "Kadazan".
-When North Borneo, Sarawak, Singapore and Malaya formed the Federation of Malaysia in 1963, all the Penampang and Papar indigenous ethnics that had been identified as Dusuns since then were administratively referred to as Kadazan, and the Kadazan Cultural Association (KCA) began to be formed in 1966 to represent the Kadazan ethnics.
-The Kadazans were especially represented through the efforts of the first chief minister of Sabah, Donald Stephens, who is the president of KCA and a Kadazan himself.
+Their first encounter with the British was in the late 19th century, and the animist Kadazan were among the earliest North Bornean indigenous ethnic groups to be exposed to Christian missionary influence throughout the British rule, with one of the earliest interactions taking place near the Putatan River.
+English historian, novelist and travel writer Owen Rutter wrote in 1922 that the indigenous people on the west coast, especially in Papar, preferred to call themselves Kadazan, thus distinguishing themselves from the Dusun, although administratively, at the time, everyone was categorised as "Dusun" by the British.
+It was through the establishment of the Kadazan Society of Penampang during the administration of the Crown Colony of North Borneo in 1953 that this term was corrected and replaced by "Kadazan".
+With the formation of the Federation of Malaysia in 1963, comprising North Borneo, Sarawak, Singapore and Malaya, the indigenous communities of Penampang and Papar formerly identified as "Dusun" were officially classified as "Kadazan", and the Kadazan Cultural Association (KCA) was formed in 1966 so as to officially represent the Kadazan.
+The Kadazan were especially represented through the efforts of the first chief minister of Sabah, Donald Stephens, who was the president of KCA, being Kadazan himself.